keithjjones/malgazer/README.md

 ## Web

-After bringing it up in Docker, you can access the web portion of this project at http://localhost:8080.
+After bringing it up in Docker, you can access the web portion of this project at https://localhost.
 Information about the API is on the "API" page of the website.

 ## API

-After bringing it up in Docker, you can access the API portion of this project at http://localhost:8888
+After bringing it up in Docker, you can access the API portion of this project at https://localhost/api

 ## Portainer

-After bringing it up in Docker, you can access portainer at http://localhost:9000
+After bringing it up in Docker, you can access portainer at https://localhost/portainer

+## Logs

+Logs can be found in docker/logs in a directory for each node in the docker stack.

 # Installation